rohitraturi/Supervised-Machine-Learning/Breast Cancer/Data/Data Description.md

 2) Diagnosis (M = malignant, B = benign)

 3-32) Ten real-valued features are computed for each cell nucleus:
-a) radius (mean of distances from center to points on the perimeter)
+- radius (mean of distances from center to points on the perimeter)
-b) texture (standard deviation of gray-scale values)
+- texture (standard deviation of gray-scale values)
-c) perimeter
+- perimeter
-d) area
+- area
-e) smoothness (local variation in radius lengths)
+- smoothness (local variation in radius lengths)
-f) compactness (perimeter^2 / area - 1.0)
+- compactness (perimeter^2 / area - 1.0)
-g) concavity (severity of concave portions of the contour)
+- concavity (severity of concave portions of the contour)
-h) concave points (number of concave portions of the contour)
+- concave points (number of concave portions of the contour)
-i) symmetry
+- symmetry
-j) fractal dimension ("coastline approximation" - 1)
+- fractal dimension ("coastline approximation" - 1)